-ses sment m W. Papa Camb 6.
-Project ass essment and 3.1 Project asses ssment criteria Cri terion Description Mark range Maximum mark 1.
-Identification of a Consideration of both the design need and the intended user(s) leading to a clear design brief.
-4-5 5 need or opportunity with a brief analysis leading to a design Detailed consideration of the design need or the intended user(s) leading to a design brief.
+Cri terion Description Mark range Maximum mark 1.
+Identification of a need or opportunity Consideration of both the design need and the intended user(s) leading to a clear design brief.
+4-5 5 with a brief analysis leading to a design Detailed consideration of the design need or the intended user(s) leading to a design brief.
 2-3 brief A statement of what is to be made.
-No rewardable response.
-1 0 2.
+1 No rewardable response.
+0 2.
 Research into the design brief resulting in a specification Thorough research of the design brief with relevant data identified and collected.
 Analysis of the research leading to a detailed and justified specification for the intended product.
-8-10 10 oposition .
-Meaningful research of the design brief with some data identified.
+8-10 10 Meaningful research of the design brief with some data identified.
 A specification including key features of the intended product.
 4-7 Limited examination of the design brief with a specification identifying some basic requirements.
 1-3 No rewardable response.
 0 3.
 Generation and exploration of design ideas A wide range of different, appropriate solutions with imaginative interpretation.
 Detailed evaluation of ideas and consideration of the requirements of the specification.
 14-20 20 A range of appropriate solutions proposed.
 Ideas examined with evaluations leading to the identification of possible ideas for development.
 8-13 A limited range of ideas with a tendency to focus on a single concept.
 Little or no evaluation of ideas.
 1-7 No rewardable response.
 0 4.
 Development of proposed solution Appropriate modelling and trialling resulting in reasoned decisions about form, materials, construction/production methods and other items.
 11-15 15 As a result of investigation, appropriate decisions made about form, materials and construction/ production methods.
 Evidence of modelling and trialling.
 6-10 Some decisions made about form, materials and/ or construction methods.
 1-5 No rewardable response.
 0